• Skip to primary navigation

 ✅ 4 reasons why you'll love this recipe:

-• Fresh and delicious - there's so much flavour and texture packed into a bowl of this salad with sweet corn kernels, cool tangy feta, smoky black beans, and creamy avocado finished with a zesty cilantro/coriander and lime dressing.
+• Fresh and delicious - there's so much flavor and texture packed into a bowl of this salad with sweet corn kernels, cool tangy feta, smoky black beans, and creamy avocado finished with a zesty cilantro/coriander and lime dressing.

 • On the table in 30 minutes